 Perseid meteors can be identified as they appear to radiate from the constellation of Perseus, hence their name.
 The shower takes place each year from July 14th through to August 24th with the peak in meteor numbers (the time when the Earth passes through the densest of the dust) on the evening of August 12th / morning of August 13th.
 The very best time to see them is the early hours of August 13th.

 For the best place to see the Perseids meteor shower the most important requirement is a wide open space where you can see as much of the sky as possible.
-This year there’s no advantage in travelling any great distance to a dark sky site as the moon will overcome any darkness.
-It’s still advantageous though to get away from light polluted areas even if only a few miles out of town.
+If you can get away from local light pollution even better and finding a dark sky site will be well worthwhile.
+Even travelling only a few miles out of town would be advantageous.

 If you’re interested in photography check this fantastic guide on how to photograph the Perseid meteors by expert astrophotographer Alyn Wallace.

 Friday 27th July 2018 is set to be an awesome date for astronomy with a number of astronomical events taking place during the evening and throughout the course of the night including the appearance of a “blood moon”, three awesome planets to observe through a telescope and a bright pass of the International Space Station.
 We detail these events below, how best you can see each of them and where you might go if you’d like to join an official event run by astronomers.
 For further updates and notifications follow us on Facebook…

 The full moon will rise during the evening appearing a dull red colour due to it being eclipsed by Earth’s shadow (umbra), an event also known as a “blood moon”… Due to it being summertime the skies will not be very dark at the time of the eclipse which will make the blood moon appear fainter however it’s still likely to be an awesome spectacle and well worth looking out for, such opportunities do not come along that often!